 Here we present the good practices from the SMaRT-EU project.
-You will also find support for the future replication of SMaRT-EU activities.
+You can also use the information here to support the future replication of SMaRT-EU activities.

 Intergenerational Tools for Social Media Resilience

-Scroll through a showcase of our favourite tools from the project, chosen by the SMaRT-EU Team
+Scroll through this showcase of our favourite tools from the project, chosen and explained by members of the SMaRT-EU Team

 How we are making SMaRT-EU sustainable and how you can get involved.

 The SMaRT-EU team share their notes and experiences from the project.

 Highlights and Results

 Disinformation: how to recognise and tackle Covid-19 myths.
 European Parliament News